brickstool/ansible-role-nomad/README.md

 # Ansible Role: Nomad

-This role installs and configures a Nomad cluster on Linux systems that use systemd.
+This role installs and configures a Nomad cluster on Linux systems that use `systemd`.
-There are a few assumptions made by this role.
+There are a few assumptions made by this role:

-The first is that you are using Nomad with alongside a Consul cluster as this is the easiest way to configure Nomad (and gives you that sweet, sweet service discovery).
+* Nomad will be installed inside of a Consul cluster

-Another assumption is that you will have separate Nomad servers and clients - this is the recommended way to deploy a Nomad in a production environment.
+* Nomad servers will be separate from Nomad clients (this is the recommended way to deploy a Nomad in a production environment)

-Finally, it assumes that if you wanted to enable and leverage HashiCorp Vault integration, you are likely following the official guides to integrating Vault into Nomad (particularly around mTLS and Vault token retrieval and renewal).
+* If there is a Vault environment present, it is configured as per the official Nomad guides for Vault integration

-The role has a few optional features locked behind boolean variables that act as 'feature-flags', and they are set to false by default.
+The role has a few optional features locked behind boolean variables that act as 'feature-flags'.
+They are set to false by default.
 To enable them, simply set the relevant variable to 'true' and the 'feature-flag' will be enabled.

 An example of this is the HashiCorp Vault integration, which is hidden behind the `nomad_vault_enabled` variable.

 All role variables are documented in `defaults/main.yml` with comments explaining (and examples showing) their usage.